-Victory Day was originally celebrated all across the United States, until 1975 when all states but Rhode Island eventually dropped the holiday.
+Victory Day was originally celebrated all across the United States until 1975 when all states but Rhode Island eventually dropped the holiday.
 It remains a state holiday in Rhode Island, so some businesses and all schools as well as government buildings are closed, many people have the day off to participate in the celebrations.

 On July 26, 1945, the Allied leaders issued the Potsdam Declaration urging Japan to surrender or suffer the consequences.
-The Japanese government refused to surrender, so on August 6, the United States dropped their first atomic bomb in the city of Hiroshima.
+The Japanese government refused to surrender.
+On August 6, the United States dropped its first atomic bomb on the city of Hiroshima.
 Only three days later, the United States dropped another atomic bomb in Nagasaki.

-President Truman declared September 2 to be VJ day, or 'Victory in Japan' Day, China and Taiwan as well as other countries also recognize and celebrate this date.
-However, when Truman made a proclamation in 1946 on the day to celebrate victory, he chose Wednesday the 14th of August, the day Japan surrendered, and announced that it should be known as Victory Day.
+President Truman declared September 2 to be 'Victory in Japan Day' or 'VJ Day.
+Countries such as China and Taiwan as well as other countries also recognize and celebrate this date.
+However, in 1946, Truman made a proclamation to change the date to the 14th of August because it was the day Japan surrendered.

-I call upon the people of the United States to observe Victory Day as a day of solemn commemoration of the devotion of the men and women by whose sacrifices victory was achieved, and as a day of prayer and of high resolve that the cause of justice, freedom, peace, and international good-will shall be advanced with undiminished and unremitting efforts, inspired by the valor of our heroes of the Armed Services.
+"I call upon the people of the United States to observe Victory Day as a day of solemn commemoration of the devotion of the men and women by whose sacrifices victory was achieved, and as a day of prayer and of high resolve that the cause of justice, freedom, peace, and international good-will shall be advanced with undiminished and unremitting efforts, inspired by the valor of our heroes of the Armed Services."

 Victory Day in Rhode Island

-Over the years it lost popularity, partly because of it's association with atomic warfare.
-It has also become conflated with VJ day, and for this reason controversial with many people thinking that the holiday is offensive to Japan and Japanese Americans, and that the day glorifies the devastation caused by the atomic bombs.
+Over the years it lost popularity, partly because of its association with atomic warfare.
+It has also become conflated with VJ day and for this reason controversial with many people thinking that the holiday is offensive to Japan and Japanese Americans and that the day glorifies the devastation caused by the atomic bombs.

-How Victory Day is Celebrated
+Victory Day Celebration